 Azure Functions deployed to a Premium plan takes advantage of new VNet integration for web apps.
 When configured, your app can communicate with resources within your VNet or secured via service endpoints.
 IP restrictions are also available on the app to restrict incoming traffic.

 When assigning a subnet to your function app in a Premium plan, you need a subnet with enough IP addresses for each potential instance.
 We require an IP block with at least 100 available addresses.

 For more information, see integrate your function app with a VNet.

 Rapid elastic scale

 To learn more about how scaling works, see Event-driven scaling in Azure Functions.

 Longer run duration

 Azure Functions in a Consumption plan are limited to 10 minutes for a single execution.
 In the Premium plan, the run duration defaults to 30 minutes to prevent runaway executions.
-However, you can modify the host.json configuration to make this unbounded for Premium plan apps.
+However, you can modify the host.json configuration to make the duration unbounded for Premium plan apps.
 When set to an unbounded duration, your function app is guaranteed to run for at least 60 minutes.

 Plan and SKU settings

-If your app requires instances beyond your plan size, it can continue to scale out until the number of instances hits the maximum burst limit.
+If your app requires instances beyond the always ready instances, it can continue to scale out until the number of instances hits the maximum burst limit.
 You are billed for instances beyond your plan size only while they are running and allocated to you, on a per-second basis.
-We will make a best effort at scaling your app out to its defined maximum limit, whereas the minimum plan instances are guaranteed for your app.
+We will make a best effort at scaling your app out to its defined maximum limit.

 You can configure the plan size and maximums in the Azure portal by selecting the Scale Out options in the plan or a function app deployed to that plan (under Platform Features).